 And then, down past the foot ferry and the wild swimmers it all opens up – the great windy marsh-weave of river and saltwater, island and marshland, blue of the sky rippling in water, shining mud, and the hiss of rushes in the north wind

 Which carries other wings.
-Long skeins and lines of honking geese, endlessly joined by threads of sound – the loud echoing call, the beat of thousands of wings that bring dark with them on their dark flight feathers, racing with cold at their backs.
+Long skeins and lines of loud geese, endlessly joined by threads of sound – the strong echoing call, the beat of thousands of wings that bring dark with them on their dark flight feathers, racing with cold at their backs.

 And we know how winter comes, we know the night lengthens with its endless stars, we know our days grow short